-you put in place a service arrangement for the cylinder and boiler of your heating and hot water system with an approved Gas Safe Registered supplier and / or suitably qualified engineer who should be contacted in the first instance.
+- You put in place a service arrangement for the cylinder and boiler of your heating and hot water system with an approved Gas Safe Registered supplier and / or suitably qualified engineer who should be contacted in the first instance - You follow any manufacturer's recommendations for service of other items such as fires, solar panels and burglar alarms

-- you follow any manufacturer's recommendations for service of other appliances within your property - you maintain and replace grout, mastic and similar seals designed to prevent the escape of water in bathrooms and kitchens - you seal normal shrinkage cracks, caused by the drying out process in a new property, e.g. to plasterboard where the cracks do not exceed 2mm width (4mm on stairways).
+- · You maintain and replace grout, mastic and similar seals designed to prevent the escape of water in bathrooms and kitchens - You seal normal shrinkage cracks, caused by the druing out process in a new property.
+E.g. to plasterboard where the cracks do not exceed 2mm width (4mm on stairways).